 “We have been working very closely with local business partners which was a point noted by the Business Award assessors, including GEP Consulting, Solar Panel PV Partners and more.”

 The list of the College’s initiatives to improve efficiency is significant with headline figures including: the largest single solar installation in the UK by an education institution.
 Total water consumption per occupant reduced by 25%; Electricity consumption per occupant reduced by 23.9% and gas mains consumption per occupant, down by 48.6%.
 The College sends 0% of general waste collected to landfill and has reduced waste collected by 7% and waste per occupant by 28.8%.

 The College’s new Engineering Building is on target to achieve the Building Research Establishment Environmental Assessment Methodology (BREEAM) Standard of ‘excellent’ with the same building harvesting all rainwater.
 In addition the College has installed a range of other environmental improvements including a water monitoring system on incoming supplies, upgraded building insulation, glazing system upgrades.
 Improvements are on-going and the discipline of the ISO 14001 Standard fosters a culture of continuous review and gain on waste and carbon reduction.

-The Hampshire Renewable Energy Demonstration Centre, which is to be part funded by the Enterprise M3 LEP to the tune of £1.2million, would incorporate training for a range of land-based and other environmental technologies including the proposed Green Gas Mill for which a revised planning application will be submitted by the end of June.
+The Hampshire Renewable Energy Demonstration Centre, which is to be part funded by the Enterprise M3 LEP to the tune of £1.2million, would incorporate training for a range of land-based and other environmental technologies.